jku-vds-lab/projection-space-explorer/README.md

 ### Progress
 The “Project” tab panel includes a view that shows the progress of a projection as soon as the projection starts to calculate.
 Here, the calculations can be paused and continued.
 ### Settings
-If there are groups specified, the movement (trail) of the group centers during the projection can be visualized by enbaling the “Show Group Trail” toggle.
+If there are groups specified, the movement (trail) of the group centers during the projection can be visualized by enabling the “Show Group Trail” toggle.

 Users also have the possibility to save current projections and change between the projections of those savepoints.